 A ‘sub sense-perceptual experience’ is either devoid of phenomenological content altogether, or nearly so (see the notion of “pure conscious events,” in Sections 5 and 6), or consists of phenomenological content appropriate to sense perception, but lacking in the conceptualization typical of attentive sense perception (see below on “unconstructed experiences”).

-‘Acquaintance’ of realities means the subject is aware of the presence of (one or more) realities.
+‘Acquaintance’ of realities means the subject is aware (putatively) of the presence of (one or more) realities.

 ‘States of affairs’ includes, for example, the impermanence of all reality and that God is the ground of the self.
 ‘Acquaintance’ of states of affairs can come in two forms.
 In one, a subject is aware of the presence of (one or more) realities on which (one or more) states of affairs supervene.
 An example would be an awareness of God (a reality) affording an awareness of one’s utter dependence on God (a state of affairs).
 In its second form, ‘acquaintance’ of states of affairs involves an insight directly, without supervening on acquaintance, of any reality.
 An example would be coming to “see” the impermanence of all that exists following an experience that eliminates all phenomenological content.

-It is not part of the definition that necessarily at the time of the experience the subject could tell herself, as it were, what realities or state of affairs were then being disclosed to her.
+It is not necessary that at the time of the experience the subject could tell herself, as it were, what realities or state of affairs were then being disclosed to her.
 The realization may arise following the experience.

 Mystical experience is alleged to be “noetic,” involving knowledge of what a subject apprehends (see James, 1958).
 To what extent this knowledge is alleged to come from the experience alone will be discussed below (Section 8.5).

-Para-sensual experiences such as religious visions and auditions fail to make an experience mystical.
+Generally, philosophers have excluded purely para-sensual experiences such as religious visions and auditions from the mystical.
 The definition also excludes anomalous experiences such as out of body experiences, telepathy, precognition, and clairvoyance.
 All of these are acquaintance with objects or qualities of a kind accessible to the senses or to ordinary introspection, such as human thoughts and future physical events.
 (A degree of vagueness enters the definition of mystical experience here because of what is to count as a “kind” of thing accessible to non-mystical experience.)

 In the wide sense, mystical experiences occur within the religious traditions of at least Judaism, Christianity, Islam, Indian religions, Buddhism, and primal religions.
 In some of these traditions, the experiences are allegedly of a supersensory reality, such as God or Brahman (or, in a few Buddhist traditions, Nirvana, as a reality (See Takeuchi, 1983, pp. 8–9).
 Many Buddhist traditions, however, make no claim for an experience of a supersensory reality.
 Some cultivate instead an experience of “unconstructed awareness,” involving an awareness of the world on an absolutely or relatively non-conceptual level (see Griffiths, 1993).
 The unconstructed experience is thought to grant insight, such as into the impermanent nature of all things.
 Buddhists refer to an experience of tathata or the “thisness” of reality, accessible only by the absence of ordinary sense-perceptual cognition.
 These Buddhist experiences are sub sense-perceptual, and mystical, since thisness is claimed to be inaccessible to ordinary sense perception and the awareness of it to provide knowledge about the true nature of reality.
 Some Buddhist experiences, however, including some Zen experiences, would not count as mystical by our definition, involving no alleged acquaintance with either a reality or a state of affairs (see Suzuki, 1970).